 Another helpful guide on CPU’s:- Best Gaming CPU’s

-For the basic processor, we have the very basic motherboard from MSI.
-Gigabyte and MSI are the providers for the cheapest motherboards and this one cost under $50.
+For the basic processor, we have the very basic motherboard from Gigabyte.
+Gigabyte is the provider for the cheapest motherboards and this one cost under $50.
 It has 2x DIMM slots for memory that support up to 32GB of ddr4 Ram clocked at 2133Mhz.
-As for CPU, it supports all the Skylake and Kabylake processors.
+As for CPU, it supports all the Skylake and Kaby lake processors.
 It has 4 pin CPU power port which is very basic and indicates that it can provide a limited amount of power to your CPU and is not meant for overclocking.

 There is 1 PCI-Ex 16 slot for installing the graphics card which runs at x16 and two PCI-Ex 1 slots for installing sound or wifi cards.
 So, there are some decent features for everything.
 For storage, it has 4x SATA 3.0 ports which are common among the H110 chipset motherboards and a front USB 3.0 header.